suhailsulu/react-carousel-3d/readme.md

 <b>autoplay :-</b> Boolean (true or false) - optional
 <b>interval :-</b> number (time in milliseconds) - optional
 <b>arrows :-</b> Boolean (true or false) - optional
+<b>onSlideChange :-</b> callback function with index of the slide as argument - optional
 You can give any component in the slides like images, divs or even your custom components